 Post-Great Recession, communities have been blighted by both empty houses and homes whose owners can't maintain them.

 SACO - Residents of Mary Avenue have been watching a vacant house deteriorate for the past four years.
-Thieves have stolen a roof vent, causing water to leak into the house and create mold.
+Thieves have stolen a roof vent, causing water to leak into the house and create mold so using services as the Water Damage Denver could be useful for this.
 Vandals have spray-painted graffiti on the windows, knocked over cans of paint, destroyed a back deck and removed the metal railing at the front entrance.

 Earl Jamieson, 74, stands in front of a dilapidated house, which he says is bringing down neighborhood property values, on Mary Avenue in Saco.
 He is trying to sell his own property next door.